Suryaprakash-G26/timestamp/README.md

 2. open terminal
 3. cd{Folder name}
 4. npm run dev
-5. Ctrl+Click the link to open the Website
+5. Copy the link and use in Postman/any Suitable software

 ###images